 - Lemon slices and fresh parsley (to serve)

 - Lightly salt and pepper the pork cutlets.
-Place them between two sheets of plastic wrap and pound them thin using a meat mallet or rolling pin, to 1/8 inch thick.
+Place them between two sheets of plastic wrap and pound them to 1/8 inch thick using a meat mallet or rolling pin.
 Set the cutlets aside.

-- Melt the butter in a medium sauté pan and add enough oil to fill the pan to 1/8 inch.
-Heat the oil and butter over high heat until it begins to crackle.
-(Tip: Toss a little breading into the hot oil, if it crisps up nicely, but doesn’t burn, then you know your oil is ready.)
+- Melt 2 Tbsp of butter in a medium sauté pan and add enough oil to fill the pan to 1/8 inch.
+Heat the oil and butter over high heat.
+Toss a little breading into the hot oil, if it crisps up nicely, but doesn’t burn, then you know your oil is ready.

-- Dip each pounded cutlet in flour, covering it completely.
-Dip the cutlet in the beaten eggs, moistening it entirely and letting any excess drain off.
-Then, dip the cutlet into the breadcrumbs, covering it completely, but not pressing the breadcrumbs into the cutlet.
+- Finally, dip the cutlet into the breadcrumbs, covering it completely, but not pressing the breadcrumbs into the cutlet.
 Let any excess breadcrumbs fall off.

 - Immediately transfer the breaded cutlet to the hot oil.
-Fry for 1-2 minutes, each side until golden brown.
-Transfer the cutlets to a paper towel lined platter, to remove any excess oil.
+Fry the cutlet for 1-2 minutes on each side until golden brown.
+Transfer the cutlets to a paper towel lined platter or wire rack.

-- Garnish with lemon slices and parsley.
+- To serve, garnish the hot schnitzel with lemon slices and parsley.
 Serve immediately with spätzel, fries, or German potato salad.